 For Child registrations (5-15yrs) this will need to be carried out by parents or guardians.
 A photo will need to be uploaded.
 To complete the child registration proof of identification must be presented by the parent or guardian along with the child at any Southern manned ticket office.

 If your bank account goes overdrawn or your card details change, an automatic email will be sent to advise you that the automatic payment has failed.
-Please ensure you have sufficient funds and that your bank details are updated.
+Please ensure you have sufficient funds and that your card details are updated.

 You are required to always touch in and touch out on every journey as per the conditions of use.
 If you do not touch in and out you may be liable to a penalty fare - for repeated misuse, we reserve the right to disable your key.